Bam Query Index (qidx)

 Warning: this is a work in progress

-A utility bri predated qidx and also indexes BAM files by query name.
-Yet, it reads all alignments into memory which is impractical for most human genome data.
+indexes BAM files by query name.
+Yet, it reads all alignments into memory

 Notes:

-• Currently, qidx is very inefficient in terms of disk space.
+qidxis very inefficient in terms of disk space.
 When indexing a 33GiB BAM file (Illumina 35x), it takes up 22GiB on disk when using STD compression.
 It initially maps 1.2TiB into memory.
 This is reduced to ~120GiB due to file holes.
 ZSTD block compression again reduces this to 22GiB.
-When I get a chance, I hope to look into this further.
+When I get a chance, I hope to look into this further. qidxcreates a disk-backed hashset using a sparse memory-mapped file.
+The underlying operating system must supportmmapand file holes.qidxdoesn't currently support compression. it is currently recommended to use block-level compression (such aszfszstdcompression.)- The bamfile must be sorted by query name before the index is built